veeravenkatasivakumarpaila-eng/veeravenkatasivakumarpaila-eng-README.md/README.md

 💫About Me:

-👩‍🎓 I am BTECH Undergrad majoring in Electronics and Communication Engineering at Visakha Institute of Engineering and Technology.
+👩‍🎓 I am BTECH Undergrad majoring in Electronics and communication engineering at Visakha Institute of Engineering and Technology.

 😄 Pronouns: he/him.